 Overall levels of violence in Afghanistan have subsided significantly compared to the period prior to the Taliban takeover in 2021, given that the Taliban ceased fighting its insurgency following the collapse of the former Afghan government.
 However, violent incidents continue regularly.
 The Taliban faces increasing challenges to its authority primarily from the Islamic State-Khorasan (IS-K) and various anti-Taliban resistance groups, most notably the National Resistance Front (NRF) that emerged in Panjshir Province in August 2021.
-Still, no anti-Taliban group is considered an existential threat to Taliban rule.

-This quarter, IS-K carried out several attacks against various civilian (especially against minorities such as the Hazara Shi'a community), Taliban, and international targets across the country, including in Badakhshan, Herat, Kabul, Laghman, and Nangarhar Provinces.
-On December 2, IS-K gunmen attacked Pakistan's embassy in Kabul, injuring one guard and damaging the building; Taliban authorities arrested one suspect.
-On December 12, IS-K bombed the Kabul Longan Hotel, frequented by Chinese diplomats and businessmen.
-A Taliban spokesperson claimed its security forces killed three IS-K attackers in the aftermath.
-The Chinese foreign ministry announced five Chinese nationals were injured in the attack and advised all Chinese citizens and organizations to leave Afghanistan as soon as possible given the current security situation.
-On January 11, 2023, IS-K carried out a suicide bombing outside the Taliban foreign ministry in Kabul, killing at least five civilians.
+Still, no anti-Taliban group is considered an existential threat to Taliban rule.1 gunmen attacked Pakistan's embassy in Kabul, injuring one guard and damaging the building; Taliban authorities arrested one suspect.3 On December 12, IS-K bombed the Kabul Longan Hotel, frequented by Chinese diplomats and businessmen.
+A Taliban spokesperson claimed its security forces killed three IS-K attackers in the aftermath.4 The Chinese foreign ministry announced five Chinese nationals were injured in the attack and advised all Chinese citizens and organizations to leave Afghanistan as soon as possible given the current security situation.5 On January 11, 2023, IS-K carried out a suicide bombing outside the Taliban foreign ministry in Kabul, killing at least five civilians.6